jburky15/theme_picker/README.md

 # Theme Picker

-A simple theme picker made using the :has() property in CSS as well as a fallback for browsers that don't use it (i.e. Firefox)
+A simple theme picker made using the :has() property in CSS as well as a fallback for browsers that don't use it <br>
+(i.e. Firefox)

 ## Choose your theme